Supporting the self-representation of refugee youth.

 In the future, DIME envisions an expansion of the Council to include a greater diversity of refugee voices, including those outside of university communities.

-DIME’s Council of Refugees in Mexico was inspired by other powerful youth movements and refugee-led organizations and acts in response to the global need to promote the self-advocacy of refugees and related communities.
+DIME’s Council for Refugee Students was inspired by other powerful youth movements and refugee-led organizations and acts in response to the global need to promote the self-advocacy of refugees and related communities.
 UNHCR defines a refugee-led organization (RLO) as:

 “an organization or group in which persons with direct lived experience of forced displacement play a primary leadership role and whose stated objectives and activities are focused on responding to the needs of refugees and/or related communities.”